 top of page

-The Tamar Ministry (often referred to as Tamar Center or simply Tamar) is a faith-rooted, survivor-led, and Christian-based organization focused on providing long-term restoration and vocational training to women in India who have been trafficked, abused, or exploited
+The Tamar Ministry (often referred to as simply Tamar) is a faith-rooted, survivor-led, and Christian-based organization focused on providing long-term restoration and vocational training to women in India who have been trafficked, abused, or exploited.

-While many, or potentially all, of the specific activities described in search results (such as bar outreach, hairdressing salons, and, "House of Peace" centers) are located in Pattaya, Thailand, the Tamar Ministry was birthed in Mumbai, India in 2007 by partners such as Woodmont Hills Church, alongside P.D.
+While many, or potentially all, of the specific activities described in web search results refer to activities in Thailand, the Tamar Ministry was birthed in Mumbai, India in 2007 by partners such as Woodmont Hills Church, alongside P.D.
 Prasada Rao, to specifically address the plight of young girls in India's red-light districts.

 Key Aspects of the Tamar Ministry:

-• Mission & Focus: The ministry works in the heart of red-light districts (initially in Mumbai, with broader operations now associated with SE Asia) to offer women in prostitution a way out, offering a safe environment for healing, counseling, and discipleship.
+• Mission & Focus: The ministry works in the heart of red-light districts (initially in Mumbai, with broader operations now associated in other parts of India) to offer women in prostitution a way out, providing a safe environment for healing, counseling, resources, job-training, and discipleship.

 • Survivor-Led Approach: Tamar is led by survivors of trafficking who provide mentorship and support, focusing on holistic restoration—spirit, soul, and body.

 • Reintegration Activities: The ministry provides vocational training to help women build new, sustainable livelihoods.
-These skills include handicrafts (card making, jewelry, sewing), hairdressing, cooking, and bakery management.
+These skills include handicrafts (card making, jewelry, etc.), cooking, product management, and government recognized sewing and tailoring skills.

-• Outreach & Prevention: Staff conduct outreach directly into red-light districts or bars, offering a "House of Peace" for rest and relationship building.
-They also work on prevention by connecting with vulnerable populations in source regions.
+• Outreach & Prevention: Staff and volunteers conduct outreach directly into red-light districts, and provide safe-houses for those who are rescued.
+They also work on prevention by connecting with vulnerable populations in communities where the need is great due to high levels of abuse.

 bottom of page